 Fire ants are a dangerous imported pest that can severely damage the environment, our outdoor lifestyle, and the agriculture and tourism industries.

-Anyone working with or moving organic materials need to be familiar with these zones.
-Some examples of organic materials include mulch, quarry products, turf and potted plants.
+Anyone working with or moving organic materials need to be familiar with these zones and their general biosecurity obligation (GBO).
+Some examples of organic materials include mulch, quarry products, turf, and potted plants.

 If you deal with materials that may carry fire ants (fire ant carriers) and the material has been sourced from a suburb within the biosecurity zones, you must follow the compliance requirements.
 Use the Fire ant compliance advice tool for detailed instructions.